Search Site

 Partner

 Adam J. Kleinfeldt joined Deutsch Atkins & Kleinfeldt, P.C. in March of 2015.
-He primarily represents individuals in employment litigations such as discrimination, retaliation, and whistle blowing matters.
+He primarily represents individuals in employment litigation such as discrimination, retaliation and whistle blowing matters.
 He has extensive experience in all phases of the litigation process.
-Adam has obtained significant results for some of his clients, including a $525,000 jury verdict in…
+Adam has obtained significant results for his clients, including a $525,000 jury verdict in a sexual…

 Debra M. McGarvey Attorney Photo